Hainault tube station: Station improvements

 The station has recently been the focus of a refurbishment programme.
 The ticket office has been refurbished, a new Station Supervisor's Office in the ticket hall was completed in June 2009 and lifts have been installed to allow step-free access to the platforms.
 The lifts are the shallowest on the London Underground network, having a descent of just 18 in.

 Services

-Hainault station is on the Hainault loop of the Central line between Fairlop and Grange Hill.
+Hainault station is on its loop of the Central line in London fare zone 4.
+It is between Fairlop and Grange Hill.
 The typical off-peak service in trains per hour (tph) is: